urmil255/Hacktoberfest2022ForBeginners/README.md

 ## Rules To Contribute To This Repo

 -   Use any language.
--   C, C++, JAVA, Data Structure and Algorithms, HTML, CSS.
 -   Anything valuable.
+-   Please try to avoid repeating something already here.
+-   Please try to stick to folder structure.
+If your language doesn't have a folder yet, please create one and put your code there.

 ## Steps For Contribution

     1. Fork this repo
-    2. Star this repo
-    3. Add a file
+    2. Make changes
-    4. commit the code
+    3. Commit the code
-    5. Make pull request
+    4. Make pull request
 ***
 <h2 align="center">
     <p>
-        Thank You
+        &#x1F49C;Thank You&#x1F49C;
     </p>
 </h2>